 The Robusto cigar size is one of the most common on the market.
 It measures from 4.75 to 5.5 inches with a ring gauge between 48 and 52.
 It is the perfect size to smoke when you have a chunk of time to indulge, but don’t feel like tackling a large cigar.
 Robusto cigars are great for beginners because they let you fully experience the blend’s flavor at a lower price point than a Toro or Churchill.

 At approximately 5.5 inches with a ring gauge of 52, the Belicoso is similar to the Robusto.
 The biggest difference between the two is that Belicoso features a pointed head, while a Robusto traditionally has a more rounded head.
-A Belicoso is one of the best medium cigars to smoke.
-Many smokers find that tapering the head creates a smoother feel in the mouth.
+A Belicoso is one of the best cigars to smoke, since many smokers find that tapering the head creates a smoother feel in the mouth.

 The Corona cigar size is one of the most popular choices.
 It measures 5.25 to 6 inches with a ring gauge of 42 to 44.
 This type tends to be categorized as a small thin cigar or little cigar.
 Their somewhat smaller ring gauge can be more approachable than a Robusto.
 However, the size has no impact on blend’s depth of flavor and complexity.

 In the world of cigar sizes and shapes, the Lonsdale is categorized as a long and thin cigar.
-The typical Lonsdale is 6.5 inches with a ring gauge of 42.
+The typical Lonsdale is 6.5 inches with a ring gauge of 42 or 43.
 The Lonsdale is a great option if you’re looking for a smoke that takes more time than a Corona, but still maintains the advantages of a thinner cigar.

 Panetela & Lanceros